kylejones200/psis_4700_applied_ai/webslides/weekdetail_Tokens-and-Tokenization.md

 ## The Conversion

-Text → Token IDs → Numbers.
+Text → Token IDs → Numbers
-Each token maps to a numeric ID from the model's vocabulary.
+Each token maps to a numeric ID from the model's vocabulary
 These IDs are what the neural network actually reads

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.